 Minimising poverty, the cycle of deprivation and promoting equality People living in poverty and deprivation have significantly worse life outcomes than those in average households, and this is often determined at a very early age by family circumstances.
 This means there is a human cost as individuals do less well at school, are more likely to be unemployed or in poorly paid jobs and will generally have poorer health and shorter lives.
 The financial cost is significant also, with people having a greater reliance on public services throughout their lives.
-Minimising poverty West Lothian Council has taken a number of key actions to deliver positive outcomes, and in support of the Anti-Poverty Strategy, including: - Allocated £70,000 to support credit unions to help West Lothian residents save and borrow money at affordable rates - Increased the range of additional training and employment opportunities to help young people find and sustain a job - Undertaken a range of preventative, targeted projects to support our most vulnerable citizens - Increased the number of public access computers and learning opportunities to help more adults to become digitally included
+Minimising poverty West Lothian Council has taken a number of key actions to deliver positive outcomes, and in support of the Anti-Poverty Strategy, including: - Increased the range of additional training and employment opportunities to help young people find and sustain a job - Undertaken a range of preventative, targeted projects to support our most vulnerable citizens - Increased the number of public access computers and learning opportunities to help more adults to become digitally included

 Minimising poverty, the cycle of deprivation and promoting equality Some of our most disadvantaged communities have been so for over 30 years and there is now a third generation of children and young people who have grown up in households that are benefit dependent.
-The council aims to address some of the serious issues that have affected our communities through support, education and multi-agency working.
+The council aims to address. some of the serious issues that have affected our communities through support, education and multi-agency working.